jenniferemshepherd/FT-tech-test/README.md

 So that I can compare my experience with others' after I have left a rating I would like to view all of the ratings left
 ```

+##Process

+Having diagrammed the simple app and thought about all the things at play, I decided to use Ruby.
+It was important to me that I test-drove the app and I feel most confident and experienced doing this in Ruby.
+First I wrote out User Stories and compared them to the brief, to ensure I had fully grasped the expectations.
+It was important to me to hit MVP so I focussed on the first requirements, planning to extend later with the optional extras.